mipek/binarydroid/README.md

 It currently uses Capstone for disassembling under the hood.

+This application currently only runs on ARM devices.

 ## Features
 - Disassemble a file from the file system or a binary from an installed application (SU required).
  - A hexview that displays both the address and ASCII characters (in landscape mode) at a given address